UAlbertaFSAE/f1tenth/docs/CONTRIBUTING.md

 2. feature request
     - some new functionality that didn't exist before, or things like optimizations, refactors, and documentation changes

-They are listed in order of priority, but of course there are always outstanding circumstances.
 We have templates for each type of issue that will ensure all the necessary information is included for work to begin on it.

 We use [github projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) to organize and prioritize issues, so this may be a good place to check out what issues are most pressing.